 Every couple needs a little fantasy to keep their marriage sparkling and squeaky clean.
 And for Judy and Johnny, in what seems like a dream 1950s home, all is well.
 But, when the gingham curtains are drawn back, it’s easy to see things starting to unravel – perhaps being a domestic goddess isn’t as easy as it seems…

 Joining Parkinson in reprising their roles are Richard Harrington, as husband Johnny, and Sara Gregory, as Johnny’s boss Alex.
 The cast is completed by Charlie Allen, Susan Brown (Sylvia), Ellie Burrow, Siubhan Harrison, Jane MacFarlane and Hywel Morgan.
 Theatre Clywd Artistic Director Tamara Harvey directs.

 Playwright Laura Wade’s previous work includes Posh at the Royal Court and in West End, which was later turned into the film The Riot Club for which she wrote the screenplay.

-Coy, cutting and brilliantly funny, Home, I’m Darling is a piercing new play which calls into question the life not quite as sweet as it seems.
+Coy, cutting and brilliantly funny, Home, I’m Darling is an award-winning and piercing new play which calls into question the life not quite as sweet as it seems.